IT Band Pain: How To Fix It After Total Knee Replacement – (updated 01.23.2024)

 Here’s some symptoms that you may experience if you have IT band syndrome:

-Swelling: There was some swelling and tenderness to the touch along the IT band, especially where it passes the knee joint.
+• Swelling: There was some swelling and tenderness to the touch along the IT band.

-Flexibility Issues: A tight IT band can cause issues with flexibility; I experienced decreased flexion and extension of my knee.
+• Flexibility Issues: A tight IT band can cause issues with flexibility; I really noticed that I had less flexion and extension of my knee.

 Why Does IT Band Hurt After Knee Replacement

-The primary causes of IT band pain post-surgery are:
+The primary causes of IT band pain after surgery are:

-- Inflammation: Your body’s natural response to surgery is to heal the damaged tissues, which can result in inflammation.
-This inflammation can cause irritation of the iliotibial band.
+• Inflammation: Your body’s natural response to surgery is to heal the damaged tissues, which can cause inflammation.
+This can cause irritation of the iliotibial band.

-- Scar Tissue Formation: As your knee heals, scar tissue may develop.
-This can lead to tightness around the knee joint and affect the IT band.
+• Scar Tissue Formation: As your knee heals, scar tissue can develop, which can lead to tightness around the knee joint and piss off the IT band.

-- Changes in Gait: To compensate for the pain and new joint, you may start to walk differently.
-These changes can stress the IT band and associated muscles.
+• Changes in Gait: Because of the post-op pain and new joint, you may start to walk differently.
+These changes can stress the IT band.

-- Muscle Weakness: Muscles supporting the knee, especially the quadriceps and hamstrings, can weaken from the surgery.
-If these muscles aren’t strong enough, additional strain is placed on the IT band.
+• Muscle Weakness: Muscles supporting the knee, especially the quads (front of upper leg) and hamstrings (back of upper leg), can weaken from the surgery.
+If these muscles aren’t strong enough, more strain is placed on the IT band.

 To help control these causes: